-The lowest tax and NIC charges are usually achieved by paying a combination of salary and dividends so that:
+The lowest tax and NIC charges are usually achieved by paying a combination of salary and dividendsso that, for example:

-- salary uses up the owner's personal allowance (£11,500, less any other income from outside the company) - salary between £5,876 and £8,164 per year will protect employee's entitlement to the State pension, but the employee pays no NIC - as much as possible of the rest is paid as dividends, which do not carry NIC
+- salary uses up the owner's personal allowance (£12,500, less any other income from outside the company) - as much as possible of the rest is paid as dividends, which do not carry NIC salary payment when both employee and employer contributions are considered.
+It's much cheaper for the company to make the pension contribution directly.